Probation Officer Certification

 On December 9, 1983, the Board of Directors adopted new qualifications for prospective probation officers.
 These qualifications became effective on July 1, 1984, and have served to enhance the quality of probation as a profession in Indiana.

-The Indiana Judicial Center is the staff agency of the Judicial Conference and provides educational programming, research assistance and other services for the judges and probation departments in Indiana.
-The Center administers the examination for certification of prospective officers as required by the Judicial Conference qualifications.
+The Indiana Office of Court Services (IOCS) is the staff agency of the Judicial Conference and provides educational programming, research assistance and other services for the judges and probation departments in Indiana.
+The Office administers the examination for certification of prospective officers as required by the Judicial Conference qualifications.

 Indianapolis, IN 46204